 This step could be super easy if you already have a "song", then there it is.. the perfect song!
 Celebrate the fact you don't have to spend so much time on step #2!

 Step 3: Plan time to Practice (or go to lessons)

-I'm talking about putting it in your calendar or on your to do list.
+I'm talking about putting it on your calendar or on your to-do list.
 You might think that you have all the time in the world to practice because the wedding is months or even years away.. but time flies when you're having fun!

-The last thing you want is to be 2 months from the wedding, rushing to find a choreographer, or teacher to help you.. and then have to find the one free hour your have between all the other wedding plans.
+The last thing you want is to be 2 months from the wedding, rushing to find a choreographer or teacher to help you.. and then having to find the one free hour you have between all the other wedding plans.

 Step 4: BUST A MOVE!

 I mean PRACTICE: This goes for EVERYONE!
 Even the swayers!